Fulwood, Lancashire: Sport

 Fulwood has one men's cricket team in the competitive Lancashire league structure, Fulwood & Broughton CC (known as F&B).
 The 1st XI playing in the Northern Premier Cricket League, with other teams playing in the Palace Shield structure.
 There is also a T20 and women's team at the club.
 There are two social men's cricket teams in Fulwood; an F&B midweek team and Preston Grasshoppers CC, both of whom play in the Boddingtons Village Cricket League.

 Fulwood's local football team is Fulwood Amateurs F.C. (known as Fulwood Ams).
 The men's 1st XI play in the West Lancashire League Premier Division (Level 11 in the English football pyramid).
 In the 2021-22 season, Fulwood Amateurs won the Lancashire FA Amateur Shield.

 Preston's rugby union team, Preston Grasshoppers R.F.C. (known as Hoppers), are based in Fulwood.
 The men's 1st XV play in the RFU National League 2 North (Level 4 in the English rugby union pyramid), with 4 other men's senior teams in the North West Leagues, and a women's team in the Women's NC 1 North West.
 Hoppers are one of the oldest rugby clubs in the north of England, and in the 2021-22 season, they won the John Burgess Lancashire Cup.

 Fulwood Leisure Centre is on Black Bull Lane.

 Preston's Guild Wheel cycle route runs through Fulwood.

 Transport

 Fulwood railway station was once in Gamull Lane, on the border between Fulwood and Ribbleton, on the Longridge Branch Line.
 It was renamed Ribbleton railway station in 1900 and closed in 1930.

-Fulwood is served by several bus routes operated by Preston Bus, Stagecoach in Lancashire and Stagecoach in Lancaster.
+Fulwood is served by several bus routes operated by Preston Bus, Stagecoach Merseyside & South Lancashire and Stagecoach Cumbria & North Lancashire.

 There are cycle paths from Fulwood through Lancaster to Carnforth, as well as the Guild Wheel.